duvitech/CarND-Traffic-Sign-Classifier-Project/README.md

 | 100 km/h			            | 100 km/h      				    			|

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of 94%
+The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 87.5%.
+This compares less than favorably to the accuracy on the test set of 96.1%

 ![alt text][image7]